barzik/wp-notice/README.txt

 = 1.0 =
 * Initial version

-== Translation ==
+== Upgrade Notice ==

-This plugin is multi-language plugin and can be translated using standard po-mo methods.
+= 1.1.0 =
+Updating a lot of issues in the admin UI, messages appearance and security testing.

 == Automated testing ==